 New Legislation Coming to New York

 Legislation might soon address this issue.
-The state of New York recently introduced a bill that would expand the “Bisphenol A-free Children and Babies Act” of 2010 to cover several common BPA substitutes.
+The state of New York recently introduced a bill (NY S07944) that would expand the “Bisphenol A-free Children and Babies Act” of 2010 to cover several common BPA substitutes.
 Current law prohibits the sale of any children’s products containing BPA, but does not prohibit substitution of related chemicals that have similar structure and can cause similar health harm.
 The new legislation, scheduled to go into effect on December 31, 2019, was initiated after a recent study showed the estrogenic effects of six different bisphenols.
 The state amendment will expand the existing ban to now include: bisphenol AF, Z, S, F, AP, and B.